tru-ID/sim-card-auth-android/Android-PhoneCheck.md

 # How to Add SIM Card Based Authentication to your Android App [with tru.ID]

-## Introduction
+Validating user identity is incredibly important in mobile applications so developers need reliable ways to confirm the identities of their users.
+The most common approaches to this are social login or, as seen with apps such as WhatsApp, Telegram, Line, WeChat and many more, the mobile phone number.
+Using a mobile phone number as a unique identifier on a mobile application, verified via an SMS PIN code, makes logical sense.
+Unfortunately, there are [flaws with SMS-based verification](https://tru.id/blog/msisdn-vs-imsi-and-mobile-identity) that leave a user open to SIM Swap attacks.

-Validating user identity is incredibly important in mobile development, and developers need reliable ways to confirm the identities of their users.
-The most common approaches to this are social login or, as seen with apps such as WhatsApp, Telegram, Line, WeChat and many more, the phone number.
-Using a phone number as a unique identifier on a mobile application, verified via an SMS PIN code, makes logical sense.
-Unfortunately, there are [flaws with SMS based verification](https://tru.id/blog/msisdn-vs-imsi-and-mobile-identity) that leave a user open to SIM Swap attacks.
+The solution?
+SIM card based authentication which confirms the ownership of a mobile phone number by verifying the possession of an active SIM card with the same number and indicates when the SIM card associated with a phone number was last changed.

 Along with adding crytographically secure phone verfication to an application and protecting the user from SIM swap attacks, SIM card based authentication also improves the user experience.
-No more one-time code exchange, custom logic to handle PIN mis-type or retry due to SMS delivery failure.
+No more one-time code exchange, custom logic to handle PIN mis-type or retries due to SMS delivery failure.
 The user never leaves the app and the entire verification happens seamlessly.

 Fewer dependencies, better security and a better experience.

-In this tutorial we'll cover how to add SIM card based phone authentication to and Android application using [**tru.ID SubscriberCheck**](https://tru.id/docs/subscriber-check) which confirms the ownership of a mobile phone number by verifying the possession of an active SIM card with the same number and indicates when the SIM card associated with a phone number was last changed.
+In this tutorial we'll cover how to add SIM card based phone authentication to and Android application using [**tru.ID SubscriberCheck**](https://tru.id/docs/subscriber-check).

 **Estimated completion time: 20 mins**